JasperFx/oakton/documentation/documentation/flags/index.md

 ```

 There is some logic to deal with bigger property names by splitting based on [Pascal casing rules](http://wiki.c2.com/?PascalCase).
 So
-a property named `FirstNameFlag` would be parsed at the command line as either `-f` or `--first-name-flag`.
+a property named `FirstNameFlag` would be parsed at the command line as either `-f` or `--first-name`.

 You can of course override the flag alias in either long or short form by using the `[FlagAlias]` attribute as shown in the `CleanInput`
 example above.